TB Joshua: Formation of Synagogue Church of All Nations

-Religious tourism and Potential relocation to Israel

-SCOAN has been described as “Nigeria’s biggest tourist attraction” and “the most visited destination by religious tourists in West Africa,” with thousands of foreigners flocking to attend the church's weekly services.
-Figures released by the Nigerian Immigration Service indicated that six out of every ten foreign travellers coming into Nigeria are bound for SCOAN, a fact discussed in Zimbabwean parliament when addressing the economic potentials of religious tourism.
+SCOAN has been described as "Nigeria's biggest tourist attraction" and “the most visited destination by religious tourists in West Africa,” with thousands of foreigners flocking to attend the church's weekly services.
+Figures released by the Nigerian Immigration Service indicated that six out of every ten foreigners entering Nigeria are bound for SCOAN, a fact discussed in Zimbabwean parliament when addressing the economic potentials of religious tourism.

 This Day newspaper reported that “about two million local and inbound tourists” visit SCOAN annually.
 The church's popularity has led to an increase in flight routes to Lagos from several African countries in 2013.
 Joshua's contribution to Nigeria's religious tourism was highlighted when the cleric hinted at the possibility of relocating his ministry to Israel during a Sunday service.
 Several prominent Nigerians opposed the relocation, urging Joshua to remain in the country, and citing the economic setbacks Nigeria would likely experience as a result of his potential relocation.